trinodb/benchto/benchto-driver/README.md

 ## Driver runtime configuration

 It is most convenient to run benchmark driver using maven.
 Declare dependency to `benchto-driver` and any jdbc drivers you want to use.
-Then use maven exec plugin to run benchmark driver main class `io.prestosql.benchto.driver.DriverApp`:
+Then use maven exec plugin to run benchmark driver main class `io.trino.benchto.driver.DriverApp`:

 ```
     <dependencies>